googlefonts/gf-docs/VerticalMetrics.md

 4. Enable Use_Typo_Metrics

-### II.
-Recalculating the vertical metrics for an upgraded family
+### 2. Recalculating the vertical metrics for an upgraded family

 Many font families receive upgrades, either by the original author or a 3rd party.
 When character extensions occur which modify the font's bounding box, the vertical metrics will need to be recalculated.